3.9. Verification Results

 Fig. 3.9.3.1 Expected loss ratio vs. year built (WSF1, Gable Roof, Roof Slope=0.21)

-A similar study is also conducted for a multi-unit wood building (i.e., WMUH1) with year of construction varying from 1970 to 2020.
-For each building, expected loss ratio is estimated with 50 realizations to consider the uncertainty from the random sampling in the rulesets.
-Fig. 3.9.3.2 plots individual realizations of expected loss ratio in black and average in red.
-Two year divisions (1987 and 2000) are noticed where buildings are estimated to have different performances.
-Further investigating the cause of this trend indicates that the building from 1988 to 2000 are classified by our ruleset to have the second water resistance (SWR) given the roof slope is less than 0.33, whereas for the pre-1988 and post-2000 buildings random samplings are conducted to assign SWR to the building by chances (30% for pre-1988 and 60% for post-2000, which also explains that on average the expected loss after 2000 is lower than the expected loss before 1988).
+A similar study is also conducted for a multi-unit wood building (i.e., WMUH1) with the year of construction varying from 1970 to 2020.
+For each building, the expected loss ratio is estimated with 50 realizations to consider the uncertainty from the random sampling in the rulesets.
+Fig. 3.9.3.2 plots individual realizations of expected loss ratio in black and the average in red.
+Two year divisions (1987 and 2000) are noticeable where buildings are estimated to have different performances.
+Further investigation into the cause of this trend indicates that the buildings from 1988 to 2000 are classified by our ruleset to have the second water resistance (SWR) given the roof slope is less than 0.33, whereas for the pre-1988 and post-2000 buildings, random samplings are conducted to assign SWR to the building by chance (30% for pre-1988 and 60% for post-2000, which also explains that on average the expected loss after 2000 is lower than the expected loss before 1988).

 ../../../_images/WMUH1_LossRatio_HazusClass.png